dnssd-wg/draft-ietf-dnssd-tsr/draft-ietf-dnssd-tsr.md

 **Proposed time is more recent**
 : In this case, all cached data on the name is discarded.
-The requestor for any existing locally-registered data is notified that the data they have registered is stale is stale, and the data is removed from the local registration database.
+The requestor for any existing locally-registered data is notified that the data they have registered is stale, and the stale data is removed from the local registration database.
 The new data is added and put in the probing state, and the TSR data is updated with the proposed TSR data.

 It is in principle possible for two different mDNS requestors to ask the same mDNS registrar to publish different RRs on